As an Amazon Affiliate, I may earn from qualifying purchases.

 Well, we were 0-2 on night flights (meaning she didn’t sleep).
 She didn’t misbehave or anything but she ended up staying up way past her bedtime.
 The morning flight was a breeze for us.

 Another con of night flights that we experienced is delays.
-You can keep getting pushed back and eventually cancelled.
+You can keep getting pushed back and eventually canceled.

 Hopefully, this will never happen to you, but it happened to us and totally screwed up our travel plans.
 At least if you’re in the morning, you have a better chance of making it to your destination that day.